-- Adjust heat between low to medium.
+- Adjust heat to medium-low.
 Slow cooking is best when cooking with vinegar.

 - Let it simmer for 10 minutes.

 - Add pig’s blood.
-While pouring pig’s blood keep stirring until blood is fully mixed in with all the ingredients.
+Stir constantly while pouring pig’s blood until blood is fully mixed in with all the ingredients.

-- Slow cooking for 30-45 minutes until you see oil floating on top of the mixture & pork is tender.
+- Continue cooking for 30-45 minutes until pork is tender and released oil floating on top of mixture.